QuailLabs/docs/docs/guides/quailrunner-use-cases.md

 Quailrunner operates on the current state of your data, rather than tracking changes over time.
 Here's how it works:

 1. You define SQL criteria for selecting rows from your database.
-2. Quailrunner periodically runs this query.
+2. Quailrunner periodically runs this query (every 10 seconds).
-3. For each row that meets the criteria, Quailrunner executes the specified actions.
+3. For each row that meets the criteria and hasn't been successfully processed before, Quailrunner executes the specified actions.
-4. Rows that don't meet the criteria when the query runs are not processed, even if they met the criteria at some point in the past.
+4. Rows that don't meet the criteria when the query runs are not processed.

 ## When to choose Quailrunner

 Quailrunner is an excellent choice when you need:

 1. Execution of complex SQL queries or business logic
-2. Resource-efficient processing with some tolerance for delay
+2. Resource-efficient processing with some tolerance for delay (up to 10 seconds)
 3. Actions based on the current state of your data
 4. Triggers from aggregated data across multiple rows or tables
 5. A simple setup without additional infrastructure requirements
+6. Automatic retries for failed actions (up to 5 times by default)

 ## Handling change-based triggers